IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 - The brains of an operator is a controller whose responsibilities are very much like those of a controller in the control plane
 - The way an operator deploys a workload is very much like how an administrator deploys a workload; the control plane doesn't know the difference
 - The control plane implements a reconciliation loop that gives each controller an opportunity to reconcile itself, and operators add their controllers to that loop
-- Both Kube controllers and custom controllers adjust between what they think of as their desired state and their current state, but operators' current state is the control plane's desired state
+- Both Kube controllers and custom controllers adjust between what they think of as their desired state and their current state, but operators' enable the use of (CRs) to manage desired state.

 With this understanding, you'll be better prepared to write your own operators and understand how they work as a part of Kubernetes.